JPLynch35/checks-for-understanding/module-2/backend/week_one.md

 11. What does HTTP stand for?
 Hypertext Transfer Protocol

 12. What are the two ways to interpolate Ruby in an ERB view template?
 What's the difference between these two ways?
-<%= > This will display the Ruby output to the user
+<%= > This will display the Ruby output to the user.
-<% > This will not display the Ruby output to the user
+<% > This will not display the Ruby output to the user.

 13. What's an ORM?
 What does it do?
 Object Relational Mapping and wraps databases in object language, translating each row into an instance of a class.

 14. What's the most commonly used ORM in ruby (Sinatra & Rails)?
 ActiveRecord

 15. Let's say we have an application with restaurants.
 There are seven verb + path combinations necessary to provide full CRUD functionality for our restaurant application.
 List each of the seven combinations, and explain what each is for.

 16. What's a migration?
 A migration is the code that will create the schema for a table in a database, allowing it to be moved aroudn as needed from environment to environment.

 17. When you create a migration, does it automatically modify your database?

 18. How does a model relate to a database?
 A model is the class of who's instances of that class create the rows in the database.

 19. What is the difference between `#new` and `#create`?

 ### Review Questions: